open/close all folders

 - Right-Hand Cat: Again has the white cat.

 - Soft-Spoken Sadist: Speaks in a casual tone before turning on Number 9's electric chair.

-Played by: Martine BeswickBond's ally in Nassau.
+Played by: Martine BeswickBond's ally in Nassau in the film.

-- Better to Die Than Be Killed: She takes a Cyanide Pill after being abducted by Fiona Volpe.
+- Better to Die than Be Killed: She takes a Cyanide Pill after being abducted by Fiona Volpe.

 - Ms. Fanservice: She has a Walking Swimsuit Scene at one point.

 - Sacrificial Lion: She's killed partway through the story to show that the mission is as dangerous as it seems.

 - We Hardly Knew Ye: Little is known about her before her death.